kadena-community/kadena.js/packages/libs/react-ui/README.md

 color as well as theme specific tokens that return different colors depending on whether we are in light/dark theme.

-Due to the strict nature of our component library, we should use our disgretion to determine what subset of colors should be exposed for a certain component.
+Due to the strict nature of our component library, we should use our discretion to determine what subset of colors should be exposed for a certain component.
 For example, a text component would likely only be used in a small subset of colors on an interface - our approach to doing this would be to create a color variant with named options that map to each of the colors options.

-When it comes to dark theme, the default behavior when using theme specific tokens will effectively be the inverse of the opposing theme.
+When it comes to the dark theme, the default behavior when using theme specific tokens will effectively be the inverse of the opposing theme.
 This is not always ideal since visual cues can be lost.
 When using sprinkles, you can specify a different color for dark vs light mode and when using the style function, you